andrewrueda/asr_digit_recognizer/README.md

 ## Overview
 This is an HMM-GMM model for spoken digit recognition implemented from scratch using PyTorch and ESPnet2. `train.py` is set up for altering training configurations in the commmand line, such as number of states per HMM, and number of mel filterbanks during feature extraction.

-There is also a simple Streamlit app included for demo-ing results of the model.
+Also included is a Streamlit app for demo-able inference on a trained model.

 ## Usage:
 `pip install -r requirements.txt`